silverstripe/developer-docs/en/02_Developer_Guides/00_Model/02_Relations.md

 - This feature only works with many_many through
 - This feature will only allow polymorphic `many_many`, but not `belongs_many_many`.
-  - You can have a `has_many` relation to the join table where you would normally use `belongs_many_many`, and iterate through it to collate parent records - but note that this will trigger a database query for every single record in the relation (because relations are not eager loaded), and filtering/etc would require additional complexity.
+  - You can have a `has_many` relation to the join table where you would normally use `belongs_many_many`, and iterate through it to collate parent records - but note that this will trigger a database query for every single record in the relation (because relations are not eager loaded by default), and filtering/etc would require additional complexity.

 Note that this works by leveraging a polymorphic `has_one` relation on the join class.
 See [Polymorphic has_one](#polymorphic-has-one) for more information about that relation type.